Health and safety in rented accommodation

 The occupier is responsible for maintaining gas appliances which they own, or are entitled to take with them at the end of the letting.
 Please use the link below to find more information:

-By law, the landlord must ensure that the electrical system and any electrical appliances supplied with the let such as cookers, kettles, toasters, washing machines and immersion heaters are safe to use.
+By law, the landlord must make sure that the electrical system and any electrical appliances supplied with the let such as cookers, kettles, toasters, washing machines and immersion heaters are safe to use.

-If the landlord supplies new appliances, he or she should also provide any accompanying instruction booklets.
-If Northern Ireland Electricity believes that the electricity at your property is unsafe, it can disconnect the supply.
+If the landlord supplies new appliances, he or she should also provide any instruction booklets.
+If Northern Ireland Electricity believes that the electricity at your property is unsafe, it can turn off the supply.

 Carbon monoxide (CO)

-To lessen the chances of CO poisoning, you should ensure that all fuel burning appliances are installed and regularly maintained by a suitably qualified engineer.
-You should also ensure that rooms are well ventilated when an appliance is used and fit a suitable CO alarm.
+To lessen the chances of CO poisoning, you should make sure that all fuel burning appliances are installed and regularly maintained by a suitably qualified engineer.
+You should also make sure that rooms are well ventilated when an appliance is used and fit a suitable CO alarm.

 There are a number of measures you should take to prevent a fire in your home.
 These include: